-Size doesn’t EQUAL strength; though big people can be quite strong, smallish people can be very strong also.
+Size, and especially leanness, doesn’t equal strength; though big people with highly visible muscles can be quite strong, smallish people can be very strong also.
 How big you’d have to get to be the strongest you can possibly be would be pretty dependent on your genetics, but you’d have at LEAST a solid year of training to do before you’d even have to worry about making the choice to get a tiny bit bigger in order to get stronger.

-Not to get ahead of ourselves, but by the time I got to that point myself, I loved the feeling of being strong and getting stronger so much I wasn’t worried about gaining a little weight and muscle to do it, and it ended up being one of the most gratifying and validating experiences of my life, in part because getting strong allowed me to understand the value of my body in a way other than how good it looks, how small and skinny it could be.
+Not to get ahead of ourselves, but by the time I got to that point myself, I loved the feeling of being strong and getting stronger so much I wanted to gain weight and muscle to do it, and it ended up being one of the most gratifying and validating experiences of my life, in part because getting strong allowed me to understand the value of my body in a way other than how it looks or how small it could be.
 My body was capable of going to the gym and banging around 45lb plates; if I could eat a few more cookies in order to allow it to do more of that, who was I to say no to myself?

 So now, more to your actual question: how do you get stronger without getting bigger?
 You just do a beginner strength training program, eat enough (at your maintenance calories, even a little more), and sleep.
 That’s all.
 Worrying about getting bigger is getting so much farther ahead of ourselves than people realize.
 And even if you do end up getting accidentally swole, muscle does also go away if you stop using it as much; I wrote about this specifically in relation to Jessica Biel training for Blade: Trinity.

-The best thing that strength training actually did for me was detach me from how my body looked being the number-one most important thing about it.
-Before I started, the thing I cared about most was how it would change how I looked.
+Before I started lifting, how my body looked was the number-one most important thing about it, the thing I cared about most was how it would change how I looked.
 When I actually started doing it, not only did I realize that the appearance changes I was afraid of were almost a non-issue, but the changes that did happen were far less important than the way it made me feel, which was like a beast.

-This probably explains more fairly muscular people than you might realize; it might be hard to imagine someone whose appearance is so driven by an activity they deliberately do, not because of how it makes them look, but because they just like the activity a lot.
+Relating to your body based on what it can do or how it feels may explain fairly muscular people than you might realize; it might be hard to imagine someone whose appearance may so driven by an activity they deliberately do, not because of how it makes them look, but because they just like the activity a lot.
 But this is a hard thing to understand if you haven’t explored that possible relationship with yourself ever.
 Is it possible they love lifting because lifting is good, Janice?
-Not because they are narcissists, but because it's fun to do a physical activity and see the results?
+Not because they are narcissists, but because it's fun to do a physical activity?

 It’s hard to articulate what about lifting heavy weights feels so good, but I think it’s something to do with the fact that it accesses a physical intensity that the vast majority of us don’t experience in everyday life; even the way I feel after running a long distance is not the same.
 When I’m lifting a heavy weight, my focus has to be so totally on what I’m doing that there’s no room for other thoughts.
 Particularly in these wild and weird times we are being told to take time for ourselves to center and detach from our stresses and concerns and "read a book or something," lifting works much better for me than reading.